 I realize as a bloke we are expected to be strong to an extent, because some of us are husbands, father’s and really awesome friends.
 But hear me when I say this you are also human, you are broken, you are flawed, you have feelings and you need to experience your emotions.
 If you don’t let life unfold naturally your feelings will shatter the glass you hold inside and maybe one day, you hit your wife.
 Maybe one day because you’ve never shared your feelings and some bloke says something and now your looking at fifteen to twenty years in prison, because you beat some bloke half to death or literally to death.

-If you don’t believe me, I’d like to mention the fact that in most cases half the blokes who struggle in life right now, are the same blokes we can relate to.
+If you don’t believe me, I’d like to mention the fact that in most cases half the blokes who struggled in life, at some point, are the same blokes we can relate to.
 Because in all cases I promise you that most of them struggled to share their feelings and emotions.

 I am not a fan of the term “pity party” because it suggest that we can’t be honest with the people we love and admire, we must always bring a good report and God forbid we were ever truly honest.
 The thing is honesty is a moment of authenticity were we tell the truth,